Gonzales County License Hearing Guide

 What It Is

-The ALR hearing is a separate legal proceeding from your criminal DUI case.
-Its sole purpose is to determine whether the Texas DPS has sufficient evidence to suspend your driver's license.
+The ALR hearing is a distinct legal proceeding separate from your criminal DUI case in Gonzales County.
+Its sole purpose is to determine whether the Texas DPS possesses sufficient evidence to justify suspending your driver's license.

-- Separate from Criminal Court: The outcome of the ALR hearing does not directly impact your criminal case, and vice versa.
-You can win the ALR hearing and still be convicted of DUI, or lose the ALR hearing and be acquitted of DUI.
+• Separate from Criminal Court: The outcome of the ALR hearing does not directly influence your criminal case, and vice versa.
+It is possible to win the ALR hearing and still be convicted of DUI in criminal court, or to lose the ALR hearing and subsequently be acquitted of the DUI charge.

-- Decide if License Suspension is Warranted: The ALR hearing officer will review the evidence presented by the DPS and any evidence you or your attorney present to decide if the suspension is justified.
+• Decides if License Suspension is Warranted: During the ALR hearing, the hearing officer will review the evidence presented by the DPS and any evidence presented by you or your attorney.
+The DPS must prove that:

-- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show that it is more likely than not that you were driving under the influence.
+This is known as a "preponderance of the evidence" standard.

 How to Prepare

-- Present your case effectively at the hearing.
+• Present your case effectively and persuasively at the hearing.

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas

-- IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back